adriano282/spring-cloud-contract-sample/README.md

 Centralized-contract-repo is where the contracts were put.

-The contracts are DSL written in Groovy.
-They define the expected provider API return when a mapped request is received.
+The contracts are DSL files written in Groovy.
+They define the expected provider service return when a mapped request is received.
 It is covered REST API and Messages sample tests.

 The project was written using Kotlin programming language.